hpdobrica/digital-garden-public/Network Router.md

 In order for a system to reach a system in another network, it will need to go through a router.
 Since router is just another device in the network, a system will need a way to find it.
 This is where **Gateway** comes in.

 If a network was a room, the Gateway would be a door to the outside world - to the other networks or to the internet.
 The systems need to know where the door is in order to be able to go through it.
-To see the existing routing configuration on a system, you can run the [[Linux Networking]] `route` command, which displays kernel's routing table:
+To see the existing routing configuration on a system, you can run the [[Public/Linux Networking]] `route` command, which displays kernel's routing table:

 ```bash
 route